Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 09:40 Head to the gate to prepare for boarding

-The plane I took this time was a BOEING 737–800 model, which is a bit old.
+The plane we took this time was a BOEING 737–800 model, which is a bit old.

-But I found out after returning that there was a free one-hour WiFi service on the plane.
+But I only found out after returning that the plane offered free one-hour onboard WiFi.

 10:06 Departure

-Although the plane is a bit old, the in-flight meal is really good: hamburger meat sauce pasta, a small bowl of cold soba noodles with tofu skin, and lemon pudding for dessert (delicious!).
+Although the plane is a bit old, the in-flight meal was really good: hamburger meat sauce pasta, a small bowl of cold soba noodles with tofu skin, and lemon pudding for dessert (delicious!).

 14:39 Landed at Narita International Airport, Japan (14 minutes delayed)

-The floor was a bit damp, and the weather was cloudy, indicating it had rained heavily earlier; upon arrival, we started the Narita Airport ground game (it takes about 5 minutes to walk from the plane to immigration).
+The floor is a bit damp, and the weather is cloudy.
+It seems it rained heavily earlier.
+After arriving, we started the Narita Airport ground game (it takes about 5 minutes to walk from the plane to immigration).

 ~= 15:05 Complete immigration procedures and collect luggage to exit the airport

 After exiting the airport, take the escalator down to the “Railway” direction.
-Find the “SKYLINER & KEISEI INFORMATION CENTER” counter and show the QR code of the Skyliner Keisei Railway Ticket purchased online.
-The staff will exchange it for a ticket for the next train.
+Find the “SKYLINER & KEISEI INFORMATION CENTER” counter and show the QR code of your pre-purchased Skyliner Keisei Railway ticket to the staff to exchange it for the next available train ticket.

 Note that there are other railway INFORMATION CENTERS at the station, please make sure to identify the INFORMATION CENTER shown in the picture.

 At the station, you can buy Welcome Suica (must be used within 28 days) and use the regular Suica card recharge machines.
-You can top up the amount needed for your trip while waiting for your train.
-(But I personally use Suica on my iPhone for convenience and ease! )
+You can top up the transportation costs needed for this trip while waiting for the train.
+(But I personally find using Suica on my iPhone very convenient and easy!)

-Follow the signs for the “Keisei Line” and find the corresponding platform to wait.
+Follow the signs for the “Keisei Line” to enter the station, then find the corresponding platform to wait.

 ~= 15:42 Boarding

-The seats on the Narita Express are spacious enough to fit a 28-inch suitcase; if it’s tight, you can place it in the front or rear luggage areas of the car, or on the luggage rack (just be careful when taking it down).
+The seats on the Narita Express are spacious enough to fit a 28-inch suitcase; if it feels tight, you can place your luggage in the areas in front or behind the car, or on the luggage rack (just be careful when taking it down).

 The weather is cloudy.